Navigating the EBT Chip Card Transition with Forage

 - AID: Application Identifier.
 A unique code identifying the EBT payment application.

-- EBT: Electronic Beneifts Transfer.
-EBT is an electronic system that delivers government benefits, such as SNAP, directly to a recipient’s card.
+- EBT: Electronic Benefits Transfer.
+EBT is an electronic system that delivers government benefits, such as SNAP, directly to a recipient's card.
 Customers can use EBT cards, similar to debit cards, to purchase eligible items at participating retailers.

 - ECL Fallback: A process enabling "fallback" to magnetic stripe transactions when the POS cannot process the chip.